Master of Science in Manufacturing Engineering

 About the Program

-Master of Science in Applied Engineering with Advanced Manufacturing Engineering Concentration
+Master of Science in Manufacturing Engineering with Advanced Manufacturing Engineering Concentration

-Master of Science in Applied Engineering with Engineering Management Concentration
+Master of Science in Manufacturing Engineering with Engineering Management Concentration

 - Completed requirements for the Bachelor’s degree at a college or university accredited by the proper regional accrediting association.